whynot-s/SLAM_and_Kalman_Filtering/README.txt

-Run setup.m

-This system has not been tested with sparseinv as it sometimes caused problems.
-Do not use sparseinv.

 G2o Core Library used throughout.
 My main contribution is within the new SLAM system itself - this is seen in the following directory: